 Unlike the nearby French island territories, Dominica (pronounced DOM-in-ee-ka, not doh-MIN-ih-ka) is the last Caribbean island with a community of indigenous Carib Kalinagos.
 Their population stands around 3000, and they are doing their best to maintain their community against all outside efforts.

 Dominica is like an antidote to some other Caribbean islands when it comes to getting it right.
 There aren’t any high-rise mega resorts.
 There is just a strong local community and pure nature – including 3 national parks and a hiking path from one end of the island to the other.

 Dominica’s insane raw beauty, rich history, and indigenous people make it a top Caribbean island during normal times.
 During COVID-19, Dominica’s “safe in nature” system makes it THE top pick.

-At less than a handful of active cases, Dominica has largely managed to keep COVID-19 off its beautiful shores.
-This is thanks to their stringent – but logical – travel restrictions and an active and efficacious government.
+Overall, Dominica has largely managed to keep the worst COVID-19 off its beautiful shores.
+This because of their early use of stringent – but logical – travel restrictions and an active and efficacious government.
 The restrictions to enter Dominica include:

 What to Do in Dominica

 There’s no shortage of activities in Dominica – from whale watching to canyoning to bathing under waterfalls, you could spend months here and still have things to see.